University of Pennsylvania Smell Identification Test

 The University of Pennsylvania Smell Identification Test (UPSIT) is a test that is commercially available for smell identification to test the function of an individual's olfactory system.
 Known for its accuracy among smell identification tests it is considered to be one of the most reliable (r=.94) and trusted.

-UPSIT was created by University of Pennsylvania physician and professor of psychology and otorhinolaryngology Dr. Richard Doty.
-Dr. Doty is also the director of the University of Pennsylvania’s Smell and Taste Center.
+UPSIT was created by University of Pennsylvania physician and professor of psychology and otorhinolaryngology Richard Doty.
+Doty is also the director of the University of Pennsylvania's Smell and Taste Center.
 The test has a secondary purpose as a self-examination test in the diagnosis of many diseases including Parkinson's disease and Alzheimer's.
 The original test has been altered in several ways to be useful in numerous languages and cultures.
 There are also several trends that are found when UPSIT is administered based on demographics such as age, gender, history of smoking and other characteristics.